Jas1052/github_lapse/README.md

 ## Git Lapse

 Git Lapse helps developers utilize the effects of commits in version control.
 As a specialized tool, Git Lapse shows progression of code through multiple commits instead of Github's own side-by-side.
 This is targeted toward focused visualization of version control on a specific file.
-Using LAMP (Linux, Apache, mySQL, and PHP), this is a full-stack web application that generates unique webpages for each commit and enables the user to see line-by-line changes over numerous commits.
+This project relies on LAMP (Linux, Apache, mySQL, and PHP) to generate unique webpages for each commit and enables the user to see line-by-line changes over numerous commits.
 Git Lapse also generates a GIF for easy visualization.

 ## Motivation

 This was made in the Web and Mobile Development Research Lab at Thomas Jefferson High School for Science and Technology as a senior research project.
 I created this because I was annoyed by Github's solution to see multiple versions of a file and wanted to offer another alternative.
-Although they offer a "difference between consecutive commit" solution, seeing multiple commits is difficult.
-Furthermore, if using the "view repository at this commit" option, it still limits the ability to see changes between numerous commits.
-It's also difficult to find a specific version of a file with various contributors, branches, and commits.
+Although they offer a "difference between consecutive commit" and "view repository at this commit," seeing multiple commits remains impossible.
+It's also difficult to find a specific version of a file with various contributors, branches, and commits.Git Lapse resolves this as a one stop solution to see all commit changes and its individual effects on files.

 ## Installation